streetwriters/notesnook/docs/help/contents/gift-cards.md

 ### Can I use cryptocurrency to purchase a gift card?

 Currently, no. But we are actively working on a solution to support this so stay tuned.

+## Related pages

+- [Plans & limits](/plans-and-limits) — what each plan unlocks and the exact limits
+- [Account settings](/account-settings) — email, password and profile